dotnet/arcade/Documentation/MigrationPlan/MyGetFeeds.md

 ## Scope and Impact
 - We will be shutting down dotnet.myget.org.
-- Based on a quick audit, the following are the primary folks still pushing.  (e.g. impacted) --- Fsharp •	Roslyn •	Tomas •	UWP •	Corefxlab •	NuGet •	MSBuild
+- Based on a quick audit, the following are the primary folks still pushing.  (e.g. impacted)
+  - Fsharp, Roslyn, Tomas, UWP, Corefxlab, NuGet, MSBuild
 - See Appendix A for the audit results.
 (NOTE: there are likely some feeds which we don't have visibility to, but these won't be public of course)

 ## Plan Overview